 - Transaction and donation processing companies: Process the donation transaction payment for fundraising

-We operate globally and may have a need to transfer certain data to countries outside Hong Kong.
-In the event the country where the data is transferred does not provide an adequate level of protection, we make sure to implement technical and organizational measures to protect your data.
+We operate globally and may have a need to transfer certain data with countries outside Hong Kong Special Administrative Region.
+In the event the country where the data is transferred does not provide an adequate level of protection, we shall use our best endeavor to implement technical and organizational measures to protect your data.

-If you are located in the European Economic Area (“EEA”), your personal data may be transferred to countries located outside the EEA which do not provide a similar or adequate level of protection to that provided by countries in the EEA.
-Such transfers will only be made in accordance with applicable laws including where necessary for us to comply with our contractual obligations with you.
-We will take all steps reasonably necessary to ensure that any personal data are treated securely and inaccordance with this Notice.
+If you are located in the European Economic Area (“EEA”) or EU citizen, your personal data may be transferred to countries located outside the EEA which do not provide a similar or adequate level of protection to that provided by countries in the EEA.
+Such transfers will only be made in accordance with applicable laws including where necessary for us to comply with our legal or contractual obligations with you.
+We will take all steps reasonably necessary to ensure that any personal data are treated securely and in accordance with this Notice.

 Should you have any questions in this respect we please contact us at firstname.lastname@example.org.

 We may share personal information with third parties (including social media) for research, donation analysis, marketing, profiling and/or other similar purposes to help us improve our services.

 If you use any third-party software in connection with our services, for example any third-party software that our website integrates with, you might give the third-party software provider access to your account and information.
 Policies and procedures of third-party software providers are not controlled by us, and this policy does not cover how your information is collected or used by third-party software providers.
 We encourage you to review the privacy policies of third-party software providers before you use the third-party software.